 Customers want a delivery service where every one of the supply chain parties is responsible, from pick-up to the delivery person.
 When the firms fail to do so, customer satisfaction will be the whole process will collapse, no matter how big the market is.

 The greatest secret in any industry is meeting customer expectations.
-Therefore, for a firm to survive in this competitive industry, it has to fill the rift between the delivery guys and their packaging partner.
+Therefore, it has to fill the rift between the delivery guys and their packaging partner for a firm to survive in this competitive industry.

 Recent times have seen consumers gradually shift away from dining outs and have started trending towards meal kit deliveries.
 Statistics project an 8.8% growth by 2024.
 The firms that survive these crises are in for a bounty reap.